smartstore/user-docs/en/getting-started/updating-from-previous-versions.md

 That's it!
 After the upload is complete, your store is also already updated and all new features are immediately available.

-> [!WARNING]
+{% hint style="warning" %}
-> ### Trouble Shooting
+### Trouble Shooting
-> - You should document your own changes that you make to the source code in a suitable form so that you can undo your changes once the store has been updated.
+- You should document your own changes that you make to the source code in a suitable form so that you can undo your changes once the store has been updated.
-> - Save all theme customizations or your own themes.
+- Save all theme customizations or your own themes.
 If cshtml and scss files have also been changed or added, back them up as well.
-> - If you have modified the user.scss file, which should only be customized by the store admin, DO NOT overwrite or restore it after the update is complete.
+- If you have modified the user.scss file, which should only be customized by the store admin, DO NOT overwrite or restore it after the update is complete.
-> - If you have installed third-party plugins that will not work after the update, you should disable them and contact the developer of the plugin.
+- If you have installed third-party plugins that will not work after the update, you should disable them and contact the developer of the plugin.

-> [!INFO]
+{% endhint %  }

+{% hint style="info" %}
-> ### Info
+### Info
-> - The first page loads may take a little longer than you are used to.
+- The first page loads may take a little longer than you are used to.
-> - If you get a `(HTTP) 500 Internal Server Error` message during the first store call, reload the page.
+- If you get a `(HTTP) 500 Internal Server Error` message during the first store call, reload the page.
-> - Changes to the database are automatically applied by Smartstore.
+- Changes to the database are automatically applied by Smartstore.
 You do not need to run SQL scripts in your database administration.
+{% endhint %   }